ANeerincx/website/index.md

 published: true
 ---

-Anouk Neerincx is an enthusiastic researcher working in the field of Human-Robot Interaction.
-She is currently specializing in real-world child-robot interaction research within a 5-year Ph.D. research project (Utrecht University, Human-Centred Computing Group).
-She is supervised by Dr. Maartje de Graaf and Prof. Dr. Ir.
+I am an enthusiastic researcher working in the field of Human-Robot Interaction.
+I have a BSc in Psychology and a MSc in Artificial Intelligence (specialized in Cognitive Science).
+I am currently specializing in co-design and real-world child-robot interaction research within a 5-year Ph.D. research project (Utrecht University, Human-Centred Computing Group).
+I am supervised by Dr. Maartje de Graaf and Prof. Dr. Ir.
 Judith Masthoff.